• Skip to primary navigation

 Instructions

-• Grease large bowl with remaining 2 tablespoons oil and add dough, turning to coat.
-Cover and let rise until doubled, about 1 hour.
+• Grease a large bowl with olive oil and add the dough, turning to coat.

-• Cover each prepared bread with moist towel and let rise until puffy, about 20 minutes.
+• Cover each prepared bread with a towel and let rise at room temperature until puffy, about 20 minutes.

 • Facebook